 - Add the finely chopped kale, stir, and allow it to wilt.
 Just before serving, add fresh lemon juice and lemon zest.
 Enjoy!

-Eating lentils and other legumes like beans is good for weight loss.
+Eating lentils and other legumes, such as beans, is beneficial for weight loss.
 Lentils are high in fiber and protein while low in fat.
 This aids in weight loss because the fiber and protein help you to feel fuller, without adding excessive calories from fat.
-The fiber in lentils and other legumes also influences gut health through the production of short-chain fatty acids that can influence your hunger and satiety hormones, further aiding in weight loss.
-If you want to learn more about the role of fiber in gut health and weight loss, check out the book, Fiber Fueled by gastroenterologist Dr. Will Bulsiewicz.
+The fiber in lentils and other legumes also influences gut health by producing short-chain fatty acids that can regulate your hunger and satiety hormones, thereby aiding in weight loss.
+If you want to learn more about the role of fiber in gut health and weight loss, check out the book, Fiber Fueled by Dr. Will Bulsiewicz.

-Yes, they are very nutritious—high in fiber, protein, iron, potassium, Vitamin B6, and other micronutrients.
+Yes, they are very nutritious, high in fiber, protein, iron, potassium, Vitamin B6, and other micronutrients.
+Learn more about the health benefits of lentils.

-This lentil soup is low in calories because there's no added oil, and it's low in fat.
-I generous bowl of this lentil soup has less than 300 calories.
+This lentil soup is low in calories because it contains no added oil, and it's also low in fat.
+A generous bowl of this lentil soup has fewer than 300 calories.
 It's very satisfying!

 Store the leftover soup in an airtight container in the refrigerator for up to four days.
-If you don't plan to eat it within a few days, this soup freezes well.
-This soup makes a great meal prep idea.
-Just portion out and store in the freezer for up to four months.
-To reheat from frozen, either thaw in the refrigerator and reheat in a pot.
+This soup is also freezer-friendly for up to four months.
+To reheat from frozen, either thaw in the refrigerator and then reheat in a pot.
 Alternatively, microwave at a low (defrost) setting for about 4 minutes.
-Stir the soup and then return it to the microwave for reheating at full power for 2 to 3 minutes or until warmed through.
+Stir the soup, then return it to the microwave and reheat at full power for 2 to 3 minutes, or until warmed through.

 If you like spicy heat, be sure to check out this North African Chickpea Soup made with harissa.
 Oh mama, it's delish!